dam90/astrometry/README.md

 The better way is to use docker-compose (see [docker-compose.yml](./docker-compose.yml)).

-Using git, clone the repo, and change into the directory:
+Clone the repo, and change into the directory:

 ```
 git clone https://github.com/dam90/astrometry.git nova